SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: System Architecture

 Most central banks and digital currency issuers maintain a ledger tracking their currency holdings. \SPEEDEX{} is not intended to replace these primary ledgers.
 Rather, we expect banks and other regulated financial institutions to issue 1:1 backed token deposits onto a blockchain that runs \SPEEDEX{} and provide interfaces for moving money on and off the exchange.
-These assets could be digital-native tokens as well; any asset that is divisible and fungible can integrate smoothly with \SPEEDEX.
+These assets could be digital-native tokens as well; any divisible and fungible asset can integrate with \SPEEDEX.

 \SPEEDEX{} supports four operations: account creation, offer creation, offer cancellation, and send payment.